Bicycle wheel: Nipples

 At one end of each spoke is a specialized nut, called a nipple, which is used to connect the spoke to the rim and adjust the tension in the spoke.
-The nipple is usually located at the rim end of the spoke but on some wheels is at the hub end to move its weight closer to the axis of the wheel, reducing the moment of inertia.
+The nipple is usually located at the rim end of the spoke but on some wheels it is at the hub end in order to move its weight closer to the axis of the wheel, reducing the moment of inertia.
 A variant of this is integrating nipples into the hub, its flange containing the threads for usually bladed spokes.

-Until recently there were only two types of nipples: brass and aluminum (often referred to as "alloy").
+The most common materials used for bicycle nipples are brass and aluminum (often referred to as "alloy").
 Brass nipples are heavier than aluminum, but they are more durable.
-Aluminium nipples save weight, but they are less durable than brass and more likely to corrode.
+Aluminum nipples save weight, but they are less durable than brass and more likely to corrode.

 A nipple at the rim of a wheel usually protrudes from the rim towards the center of the wheel, but in racing wheels may be internal to the rim, offering a slight aerodynamic advantage.